Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Compared to working only with lawyers and courts, working with a mediator to help you and your spouse get everything resolved is likely to save you thousands and thousands of dollars.

-It will also take much less time (measured in years) and be much less distressing than litigation.
+It will also take much less time (measured in years), be much less distressing than litigation and enable you to have an uncontested divorce.

 3. Stay safe on social media.